721-Project-Team/Design-Docs/Design.md

 >Which parts of the system will this feature rely on or modify?
 Write down specifics so people involved can review the design doc

 ## Glossary (Optional)
->If you are introducing new concepts or giving unintuitive names to components, write them down here.
+As of now, we have not added any unintuitive concepts or names of components.

 ## Architectural Design
 >Explain the input and output of the component, describe interactions and breakdown the smaller components if any.
 Include diagrams if appropriate.